Host an EarthCorps international participant!

 If you’ve ever considered opening your home to an international exchange participant, you won’t want to pass up this opportunity!

-Host families and individuals play a vital role in our program and provide international participants a welcoming home and a window to Northwest culture.
+Host families and individuals play a vital role in our program.
+They provide international participants a welcoming home and a window to Northwest culture.

 Build lifelong relationships with inspiring and motivated young adults